 I have been a piano teacher and performer for more than four decades.
 I began taking piano lessons at the age of seven and immediately started passing on my enthusiasm to friends and family by giving them “forced” free piano lessons!

 While in high school, I was accepted into the nearby music conservatory and earned my degree through scholarships.
 After completing my Bachelor of Music degree in piano and voice, I taught music in the public schools.

-After a few years of teaching, I returned to school, beginning graduate studies.
-I received a teaching assistantship at The Ohio State University, where I taught while working on my Masters and Doctorate degrees in piano pedagogy.
+After a few years of teaching, I returned to the university to begin my graduate studies.
+I received a teaching assistantship at The Ohio State University, where I taught while earning both my Masters and Doctorate degrees in piano pedagogy.
 In addition, I was awarded the Distinguished Teacher Award and was appointed as The Ohio State University graduate representative at the National Conference on Piano Pedagogy.